M. J. Molloy

 Michael Joseph Molloy (3 March 1914 – 1994) was an Irish playwright.
 He was born and died in Milltown, County Galway.

+Early life

 Molloy originally intended to become a priest, but contracted tuberculosis as a young man.
 He began writing during his long hospital stays in the 1930s.

+Career

 His first play, Old Road, was produced at the Abbey Theatre in 1943.
 His plays were popular in the 1940s, 1950s, and 1960s, and generally presented by the Abbey Theatre, but only one of his later plays, Petticoat Loose (1979) was staged at the Abbey.

-He has been viewed as a natural successor to Synge, by such as Prof Robt O'Driscoll (see below), and Molloy himself saying in the Irish Times in Sept 1955 - "Does Synge influence me?.
+He has been viewed as a natural successor to Synge, by such as Professor Robert O'Driscoll, and Molloy himself saying in the Irish Times in Sept 1955 - "Does Synge influence me?.
 Not directly, but the people who gave him his material do.
 My neighbourhood at home is full of Synge characters".